namks/GWAS_tutorial/Week1.md

 ## Environment

 * First, connect to the GSDS cluster using lab account (You can find the credential information in Google Drive)
-* Connect to the CPU node (ex. `ssh cpu01`)
+* Connect to the CPU node (ex. `ssh leelabsg01`)
-* Activate the conda environment with R using the command `conda activate r3.6` or `r3` (shortcut)
-* Make your own directory for the practice in `/media/leelabsg_storage01/GWAS_tutorial`
+* Make your own directory for the practice in `/media/leelabsg-storage0/GWAS_tutorial`

 ## GWAS for standing height

-In this practice session, we will run GWAS on chromosome 2 only.
+In this practice session, we will run GWAS on chromosome 2 only. \

-For an introduction to GWAS, please refer to the presentation material (210708).
+For an introduction to GWAS, please refer to the presentation material.

 ### Step 1.
 Build a phenotype (.fam) file

-You can find the phenotype file in `/media/leelabsg_storage01/DATA/UKBB/Pheno/`
+You can find the phenotype file in `/media/leelabsg-storage0/DATA/UKBB/Pheno/`

 Run the following command in the above path: